 An ever-evolving system at SHIS has a futuristic approach to its assessment policy and is open to incorporating changes as per the requirement and demands of the time.

-We are looking at the assessment systems becoming more activity oriented and innovative so that the teaching - learning becomes more exploratory and reflective, at the same time the students become international minded and their learner profile becomes richer.
+We are looking at the assessment systems becoming more action oriented and innovative so that the teaching and learning becomes more exploratory and reflective, at the same time the students become international minded and lifelong learners.